Multiple Sub-Nyquist Sampling Encoding: Colorimetry

 The MUSE luminance signal $Y$ encodes $YM$, specified as the following mix of the original RGB color channels:

 The chrominance $C$ signal encodes $B-YM$ and $R-YM$ difference signals.
 By using these three signals ($YM$, $B-YM$ and $R-YM$), a MUSE receiver can retrieve the original RGB color components using the following matrix:

 The system used a colorimetry matrix specified by SMPTE 240M (with coefficients corresponding to the SMPTE RP 145 primaries, also known as SMPTE-C, in use at the time the standard was created).
 The chromaticity of the primary colors and white point are:

 The luma ($EY$) function is specified as:

 The blue color difference ($EPB$) is amplitude-scaled ($EB-EY$), according to:

 The red color difference ($EPR$) is amplitude-scaled ($ER-EY$), according to:

 Signal and Transmission

 MUSE is a 1125 line system (1035 visible), and is not pulse and sync compatible with the digital 1080 line system used by modern HDTV.
-Originally, it was a 1125 line, interlaced, 60 Hz, system with a 5/3 (1.66:1) aspect ratio and an optimal viewing distance of roughly 3.3H.
+Originally, it was a 1125 line, interlaced, 60 Hz, system with a 5:3 (1.66:1) aspect ratio and an optimal viewing distance of roughly 3.3H.
+In 1989 this was changed to a 16:9 aspect ratio.

 For terrestrial MUSE transmission a bandwidth limited FM system was devised.
 A satellite transmission system uses uncompressed FM.